-Using security tokens imposes additional obligations on the issuer including, Know Your Customer (“KYC”) and Anti-Money Laundering (“AML”) requirements, qualification of investors as “Accredited”, and tracking of these security tokens and the holders (“verified”) after the fundraising process.
-Tokenized securities will be recognized as legal securities under federal law, and therefore ownership protection will exist.
-Harbor’s R-Token protocol is one example of a layer that manages some of these compliance responsibilities not just in the primary issuance of the token, but into the secondary market as well.
+Using security tokens imposes additional obligations on the issuer, including, Know Your Customer (“KYC”) and Anti-Money Laundering (“AML”) requirements, qualification of investors as “Accredited,” and tracking of these security tokens and the holders (“verified”) after the fundraising process.
+Tokenized securities will be recognized as legal under federal law; therefore, ownership protection will exist.
+Harbor’s R-Token protocol is one example of a layer that manages some of these compliance responsibilities not just in the primary issuance of the token but also in the secondary market.

-As more VC’s development funds on the blockchain using security token offerings and motivated by “tokenized” fundraising the concept of an “illiquidity discount,” will dictate the token price with investors charged a reduced risk premium for increased early liquidity.
+As more VCs develop funds on the blockchain using security token offerings and are motivated by “tokenized” fundraising,g the concept of an “illiquidity discount,” will dictate the token price,e with investors charged a reduced risk premium for increased early liquidity.

 Concerns and Questions

 Cap-Table Management: Utilizing security token offerings will open up larger investor pools.
-Since all security token trades will be verified, the protocol has full visibility on the Token-Holders’ identity and other attributes.
-VC funds will start to curate a bespoke whitelist, which will specify a list of approved accredited investors.
+Since all security token trades will be verified, the protocol has complete visibility of the Token-Holders’ identity and other attributes.
+VC funds will start to curate a bespoke allowlist, which will specify a list of approved accredited investors.

-Disclosure: Then there are concerns over disclosure.
-VCs will need to inform their LPs of Net Asset Value (“NAV”) and the fund’s holdings on a periodic basis.
-For funds that have public pensions as investors, this information is already being disclosed publicly, and anyone can purchase it through platforms like Preqin.
+Disclosure: Then there is concernsexposure.
+VCs must inform their LPs of Net Asset Value (“NAV”) and the fund’s holdings periodically.
+For funds with public pensions as investors, this information is already being disclosed publicly, and anyone can purchase it through platforms like Preqin.
 Disclosure portals like Messari are being built now to facilitate information dissemination for Token-Holders.

-Net Asset Value Calculations: The standard process and tools for evaluating a fund’s holdings by VCs have involved a comparative modeling and NAV measurement, which is subjective in nature, but provides a strong educated guess.
-Major advancements will be needed in order to avoid claims of price manipulation.
+Net Asset Value Calculations: The standard process and tools for evaluating a fund’s holdings by VCs have involved comparative modeling and NAV measurement, which is subjective but provides a solid educated guess.
+Significant advancements will be needed to avoid claims of price manipulation.

-Legality: The ICO boom of 2017 raised a lot of questions about what is a utility and what is a security.
+Legality: The ICO boom of 2017 raisedmanyf questions about what is a utility and what is a security.
 There is little ambiguity for a tokenized VC fund — it’s a security.
-As such, any legitimate issuer will follow securities laws and there are a variety of SEC exemptions to choose from, such as Regulations D, S, and A. Each has pros and cons, but all can be accommodated by security token exchanges and automated compliance protocols.
+As such, any legitimate issuer will follow securities laws, and there are a variety of SEC exemptions to choose from, such as Regulations D, S, and A. Each has pros and cons, but all can be accommodated by security token exchanges and automated compliance protocols.
 The buyer and issuer should bear no more regulatory risk than they would in a traditional VC fund.

 Sportvest: Disrupting The VC Model

-At SportVEST we aim to solve many LPs concerns.
-The SportVEST token (SVE) will be registered under Reg d 506(c) and Reg S with SportVEST VC Fund providing Token-Holders liquidity after one year vesting period.
-We are not relying on demand in a secondary exchange, our buyback and burn model will not only offer earlier liquidity but also increase scarcity and stability of SVE – meaning the token price is not driven purely by speculation on a secondary exchange.
-Using a verified token will allow us to curate a bespoke whitelist of accredited investors.
+At SportVEST, we aim to solve many LPs’ concerns.
+The SportVEST token (SVE) will be registered under Regd 506(c) and Reg S with SportVEST VC Fund providing Token-Holders liquidity after a one-year vesting period.
+We are not relying on demand in a secondary exchange; our buyback and burn model will not only offer earlier liquidity but also increase scarcity and stability of SVE – meaning the token price is not driven purely by speculation on a secondary exchange.
+A verified token will allow us to curate a bespoke allowlist of accredited investors.

-SportVEST VC Fund will live in perpetuity and continue to increase in value and market share, rather than remain limited to the current standard 5-10-year VC fund shelf life.
+SportVEST VC Fund will live in perpetuity and continue to increase in value and market share rather than remain limited to the current standard 5-10-year VC fund shelf life.
 In addition, tokenization brings inclusivity and liquidity to the model much sooner than the current model allows.
-We are combining a strong team and industry experience along with innovative tools and metrics that include market forces to assist in the NAV measurement of the Fund’s holdings, utilizing a “Power Law Sales” model and to a lesser extent a “Brand Equity Algorithm” to supplement and improve upon the traditional NAV measurements.
+We are combining a solid team and industry experience along with innovative tools and metrics that include market forces to assist in the NAV measurement of the Fund’s holdings, utilizing a “Power Law Sales” model and, to a lesser extent, a “Brand Equity Algorithm” to supplement and improve upon the traditional NAV measurements.

-NOTE: This article should not be considered financial or legal advice and is the opinion of the author.
+NOTE: This article should not be considered financial or legal advice and is the author’s opinion.